fission-codes/spec/dialog/README.md

 # 2. Design

-Dialog can be broken up into two core components: the query engine, and its storage layer.
+PomoDB can be broken up into two core components: the query engine, and its storage layer.

 ## 2.1 Query Engine
-Dialog has no specified query language.
-Instead, an intermediate representation based on the [relational algebra](../dialog/dialog/relational-algebra.md) is defined.
+PomoDB has no specified query language.
+Instead, an intermediate representation based on the relation algebra, named [PomoRA](./pomo_db/pomo_ra.md), is defined.

-An OPTIONAL [Datalog variant](../dialog/dialog/query-engine.md) is described, along with an [algorithm](../dialog/dialog/relational-algebra.md#5-compilation-from-dialog) for translating it to the relational algebra IR.
+An OPTIONAL Datalog variant, named [PomoLogic](./pomo_db/pomo_logic.md), is described, along with an [algorithm](./pomo_db/pomo_ra.md#5-compilation-from-pomo-logic) for translating it to PomoRA.

-Implementations MAY define their own user-facing query language, but they are RECOMMENDED to treat the relational algebra IR as a common compilation target for all such languages.
+Implementations MAY define their own user-facing query language, but they are RECOMMENDED to treat PomoRA as a common compilation target for all such languages.

-TODO: "relational algebra IR" is wordy.
-We should just give these layers names.
-Maybe PomoLogic -> PomoRA -> PomoFlow?

 TODO: Talk about compiling SQL to PomoRA too.
 That should probably be another linked spec, but I should tackle one thing at a time.

 This IR is then compiled to a form suitable for being evaluated by an implementation-defined runtime.
-An OPTIONAL [dataflow runtime](../dialog/dialog/dataflow.md) is described, but implementations MAY implement a simpler runtime, based on semi-naive evaluation.
+An OPTIONAL dataflow runtime, named [PomoFlow](./pomo_db/pomo_flow.md), is described, but implementations MAY implement a simpler runtime, such as one based on semi-naive evaluation.

 TODO: Should we describe a simple specification for semi-naive evaluation yet, or just link to some resources?
 We'll definitely want to specify that too, at some point, but I'd prefer specifying one target to start, so we can launch sooner.